 “If we have delivered on time but the product has defects, we have not delivered on time”

 Philip Crosby was an author, consultant and businessman who came to quality somewhat later than Deming and Juran.

 His principle could be summed up simply – ‘Doing it Right the First Time’.
-This was expressed through his Absolutes of Quality Management and the Basic Elements of Improvement.
+This is expressed through his Absolutes of Quality Management and the Basic Elements of Improvement.